-Hand Drawn Action Packed is a new major exhibition curated by Hayward Gallery Touring, showcasing the works of ten artists whose practice springs from drawing, and reveals the medium’s infinite possibilities.
+Hand Drawn Action Packed was a major exhibition curated by Hayward Gallery Touring, showcasing the works of ten artists whose practice springs from drawing, and revealed the medium’s infinite possibilities.

-The artists come from around the world (Belgium, Canada, China, India, Nigeria, the Netherlands, South Africa, Turkey and the USA), but their works all deploy narrative forms for fantasy, social critique, political allegory and autobiography to engage the viewer and hold their attention.
+The exhibition featured artists from around the world (Belgium, Canada, China, India, Nigeria, the Netherlands, South Africa, Turkey and the USA), whose works all deploy narrative forms for fantasy, social critique, political allegory and autobiography to engage the viewer and hold their attention.